mes-uu/transmission-measurements-project/testbed/conotrol_and_datalogging_sytem/README.md

 ## Description

-The hardware and software described here enables two main funtionalities:
+The hardware and software described here enables two main functionalities:

 1) Remote, programmable power control by the main board (Raspberry Pi) for each module